-If you’re planning to bring your four-legged family with you to France this summer, you’ll need to make sure they have the right documents to enter the EU, as well as being aware of French laws and regulations.
+If you’re planning to bring your four-legged family with you to France, you’ll need to make sure they have the right documents to enter the EU, as well as being aware of French laws and regulations.
 We’ve got all the answers to your most commonly asked questions.

 1. What are the rules for taking dogs to France?